ChrisWhealy/Cordova-Create/README.md

    This is necessary because when the value is read by this node module, one level of escape characters will be consumed.
 Whatever string remains must still retain the correct escape syntax for the embedded double-quote characters:

-   Parsing an escaped string removes one level of escape characters:
+   Parsing this double-escaped string removes one level of escape characters, so:

    `"\"{\\\"plugin_search_path\\\": \\\"/usr/3rd-party/plugins\\\"}\""`